3kles-lab/klesmaterialdynamicforms/README.md

 ### npm

 ```
-npm install kles-ng-pipe --save
+npm install kles-material-dynamicforms--save
 ```

 ## How to use

-Check the [`documentation`](./docs) for how to import your pipes in your `NgModule` and how to use individual pipes.
+Check the [`documentation`](./docs) for how to import mdolule in your `NgModule` and how to use component and directive.

 ## Tests